wso2/docs-ei/en/micro-integrator/docs/references/config-catalog.md

                             <code>[[management_api.handler.user_store.users]]</code>
                             <span class="badge-required">Required</span>
                             <p>
-                                This configuration header is required for defining the user name and password for the Management API.
+                                This TOML configuration is released as a product update on the <b>26th March, 2020</b>.
+You can get the latest updates using <a href=”https://docs.wso2.com/display/updates/Getting+Started”>WSO2 Update Manager</a>.</br></br> This configuration header is required for defining the user name and password for the Management API.
 Reuse this header when you want to add more users.
 The user credentials are stored in the default file-based user store of the Management API.
 Read more about <a href='../../setup/user_stores/setting_up_a_userstore'>configuring user stores</a>.
                             </p>
                         </div>
                         <div class="params-wrap">